Employee advocacy and employee engagement: a sweet combination

 3. Employees are recognized and appreciated for their contribution

 Employees might love advocating for their company and bolstering their thought-leadership status, but it can sometimes be hard for them to stay engaged, let alone committed.
-Having a formal employee advocacy program is more likely to drive engagement and ensure that employees are incentivized for their work.
-Of course, not all employees will exhibit top-notch results, neither will they all be enthusiastic about participating in the program, hence why it’s important to continually gauge and measure the program’s’ – as well as individual employees’ – effectiveness.
+A formal employee advocacy program is more likely to drive engagement and ensure employees are incentivized for their work.
+Of course, not all employees will exhibit top-notch results, nor will they all be enthusiastic about participating in the program, hence why it’s important to continually gauge and measure the program’s – as well as individual employees’ – effectiveness.
 This is the only way to make smart decisions about improving the incentive strategy.

-Many companies incentivize advocates by gamifying the program – creating some friendly competition among employees to see who will share the most content and generate the most engagement.
-Best-in-class organizations extend their efforts beyond social recognition by offering employees physical rewards, for example, after-hour events, trips, and office parties.
+Many companies incentivize advocates by gamifying the program, creating friendly competition among employees to see who shares the most content and generates the most engagement.
+Best-in-class organizations extend their efforts beyond social recognition by offering employees physical rewards, such as after-hours events, trips, and office parties.

-Recognizing brand ambassadors’ achievement internally by setting employees’ behavior as an example for future employee advocates, also reinforces a high-performance culture.
-So regardless of whether the employee advocacy program is small or company-wide, there are numerous ways to demonstrate a company’s appreciation.
-And the end result is increased employee engagement!
+Recognizing brand ambassadors’ achievement internally by setting employees’ behavior as an example for future employee advocates also reinforces a high-performance culture.
+So, regardless of whether the employee advocacy program is small or company-wide, there are numerous ways to demonstrate a company’s appreciation.
+The end result is increased employee engagement!

 4. Employees are satisfied to exceed their goals